-Many people lose contact with their super funds when they change jobs, move house or simply forget to update their details.
-People also often get a new super account each time they change their job and they let their new employer choose the fund, although this will begin to change once employees are ‘stapled’ to their original super account.
+Many people lose contact with their super funds when they change jobs, move house, or simply forget to update their details.
+In the past, people also often got a new super account each time they changed their job and they let their new employer choose the fund.

 Before you consolidate your super accounts

-There are a few things to consider before you consolidate your super accounts.
+There are a couple of things to consider before you consolidate your super accounts.